Damages Awarded in Wisconsin Personal Injury Cases

 - Primary or specialist visits

-- Prescription and over-the-counter medication costs
+- Prescription and OTC medication costs

 In most personal injury claims, you are entitled to recover the entirety of compensation for your medical expenses regardless of whether an insurer paid for a portion of your bill.